girlbossceo/conduwuit/docs/differences.md

 - Add support for caching DNS results with hickory-dns / hickory-resolver in conduwuit (not a replacement for a proper resolver cache, but still far better than nothing)
 - Overall significant database, Client-Server, and federation performance and latency improvements (check out the ping room leaderboards if you don't believe me :>)
 - Add config options for RocksDB compression and bottommost compression, including choosing the algorithm and compression level
+- Use [loole](https://github.com/mahdi-shojaee/loole) MPSC channels instead of tokio MPSC channels for huge performance boosts in sending channels (mainly relevant for federation) and presence channels

 ## General Fixes: